Tim Davie

-Timothy Douglas Davie (born 25 April 1967) is a British media executive who became the director-general of the BBC in September 2020; he announced his resignation on 9 November 2025 amid allegations against the corporation of editorial bias.
+Timothy Douglas Davie (born 25 April 1967) is a British media executive who was the director-general of the BBC from September 2020 to April 2026.
+He resigned over allegations against the corporation of editorial bias that emerged in November 2025.
 He was previously the acting director-general of the BBC in November 2012 following the resignation of George Entwistle, until April 2013.
+He was replaced as director-general on 18 May 2026 by Matt Brittin.

 Educated at Whitgift School and the University of Cambridge, Davie unsuccessfully stood as a candidate for the Conservative Party in 1993 and 1994 in the Hammersmith and Fulham London Borough Council elections.
 He joined the BBC in 2005, following a career in marketing.
 During his time as acting director-general he oversaw the investigations into BBC management and conduct following revelations the broadcaster had known about sexual abuse by Jimmy Savile.

 Early life and career

-Timothy Douglas Davie was born on 25 April 1967 in Croydon, London to Douglas John Davie and Alicia Margaret Davie.
+Timothy Douglas Davie was born on 25 April 1967 to Douglas John Davie and Alicia Margaret Davie.
 He attended Downside School, followed by a scholarship to Whitgift School in the London Borough of Croydon between 1980 and 1985.
 He studied English at Selwyn College, Cambridge.
 Davie joined Procter & Gamble as a trainee in 1991.
 Two years later he joined PepsiCo, eventually becoming vice-president of marketing and finance before leaving the company in 2005.

 Davie unsuccessfully stood as a councillor for the Conservative Party in the Hammersmith and Fulham London Borough Council elections in 1993 and 1994 and was deputy chairman of the Hammersmith and Fulham Conservative Association in the 1990s.